ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 * The CloudSystem does not include the use of privately-owned mobile devices.
 Only Agency-owned devices are enrolled and allowed to access data.
 * The CloudSystem provides Windows 10 for laptops which is hardened in accordance with ACSC guidance.
 The CloudSystem also provides MDM for iOS but does not fully implement ACSC's guidance for PROTECTED.
 * Microsoft BitLocker provides full disk encryption of CloudSystem mobile devices, implementing Advanced Encryption Standard (AES)-256.
 Additionally, iOS devices implement AES-256 encryption by default.
-* All information transmitted to and from mobile devices and Office 365 is encrypted.
+* All information transmitted to and from mobile devices and Microsoft 365 is encrypted.
 * Bluetooth is disabled on Windows 10 devices.
 Bluetooth is not managed for iOS devices.
 * CloudSystem standard users do not have sufficient permissions to install or uninstall applications on Windows 10 devices.
-Standard users can install and uninstall applications on iOS devices via the App Store.
+Standard users do not have sufficient permissions to install or uninstall applications on iOS devices.
+Applications within iOS are centrally managed.
 * Intune will monitor and report installed iOS applications on any company-owned device.
 * CloudSystem standard users do not have sufficient permissions to modify security functions on Windows 10 devices.
 Standard users can modify security functions on iOS devices.
 * Apple provides timely security updates for iOS devices.
-* The CloudSystem does not use a VPN on iOS devices and therefore a direct connection to the internet is used.
+* The CloudSystem specifies the use of per-application and per-account VPN configurations for iOS devices.
+Agencies are responsible for configuring these with their chosen VPN solution and configuration.

 #### Residual controls to be addressed by the Agency